Please review the application deadlines.

 Refer to the Graduate Catalog to learn more.

 While each graduate program has unique admissions standards, the Graduate College has set minimum standards for admission.
 All advanced degree and certificate program applicants must meet these eligibility requirements to be considered for admission.
+Immigration status does not impact admission to UNLV.

 - Bachelor’s Degree – You must hold a four-year baccalaureate from a regionally accredited institution or an approved equivalent.